The general education curriculum includes:

 Engaged Learning experiences at Benedictine University might involve work in the larger campus community, a juried public performance or show of visual art or music, significant volunteer service, or an internship or professional project, public blog or e-portfolio.
 The common element in all of these experiences is that the student applies classroom learning and skills to experiences in the wider world.
 Engaged Learning experiences help prepare students for full participation in the world as effective citizens, community members and ethical professionals.

 Some Engaged Learning experiences may be performed as a component of a traditional course while others are free-standing, such as internships.
-Many Engaged Learning experiences are paired with Learning Communities.
+Some Engaged Learning experiences are paired with Learning Communities.